-To fill the research gap in mediation modeling development, we propose a novel mediation analysis approach under the PO framework to model mediators with zero-inflated distributions.
+To fill the research gap in mediation modeling development, we propose a novel marginal mediation analysis approach under the PO framework to deal with zero-inflated compositional mediators.
 This approach can allow a mixture of truly zero-valued datapoints and false zeros.
 Our method is able to decompose the mediation effect into two components that are inherent to zero-inflated mediators: one component is the mediation effect attributable to the numeric change of the mediator on its continuum scale and the other component is the mediation effect attributable to the binary change of the mediator from zero to a non-zero state.
 So the mediation effect is actually the total mediation effect of the two components each of which can be estimated and tested.
-Although we focused on ZIB distribution for microbial taxa, our approach can be easily extended to a more general framework to accommodate many zero-inflated distributions.
-An extensive simulation study is conducted to evaluate our approach in comparison with a standard PO mediation analysis approach and another approach that can analyze microbiome composition as a mediator.
+An extensive simulation study is conducted to evaluate our approach MarZIC in comparison with a standard PO mediation analysis approach \citep{Imai} and another approach \citep{Sohn2019} that can analyze microbiome composition as a mediator.

 We introduce the model and its associated notations in Section \ref{sc:model}.
 Estimation and inference procedures are provided in Section \ref{sc:estimation}.
-A simulation study to assess the performance of our model in comparison with existing approaches is presented in Section \ref{sc:simu}, followed by an application of our model in two real studies in Section \ref{sc:app}, and a discussion in Section \ref{sc:discu}.
+A simulation study to assess the performance of our model in comparison with existing approaches is presented in Section \ref{sc:simu}, followed by an application of our model in Section \ref{sc:app}, and a discussion in Section \ref{sc:discu}.
 Additional details and derivations can be found in the Appendix.